TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 ```
 hostname -I
 ```
-2. In Nuke, set the DLClient node host to the container ip address,
+2. In Nuke, set the MLClient node host to the container ip address,
 3. In the container, launch the server and start listening on port 55555:
 ```
 python server.py 55555
 ```
-4. In Nuke, click on the DLClient connect button, you should have the three models available.
+4. In Nuke, click on the MLClient connect button, you should have the three models available.

 ### Add your own model